Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Design

 \subsection{SCOT for Harris' List}

-In Figure~\ref{alg:scotlist}, we present our approach for Harris' list.
-Compared to Michael's approach, we need an additional hazard pointer index (Hp3) which protects the first \emph{unsafe}, i.e., logically deleted, node.
-This extra hazard pointer prevents the ABA problem, i.e., a case when the unsafe node gets recycled while we are traversing the list.
+In Figure~\ref{fig:SCOT_SOLUTION}, we present our approach for Harris' list.
+Compared to Michael's approach, we need an additional hazard pointer index (Hp3) which protects the first \emph{unsafe} node, i.e., logically deleted node.
+This extra hazard pointer prevents the ABA problem, in case the unsafe node gets recycled while we are traversing the list.
 By holding this extra hazard pointer, we can solely rely on pointer comparison.
 In other words, Hp3 protects N2 from our example above irrespective of where we currently are in the chain of logically deleted nodes.
 Like in Michael's approach, we need Hp2, which protects the \verb|prev| area.
-We note that in Harris' list, it will be the last \emph{safe}, i.e., not logically deleted, node.
+We note that in Harris' list, it will be the last \emph{safe}, i.e., not logically deleted node.

-The HP reclamation provides \verb|protect| to safely retrieve the object and make a corresponding reservation.
-Additionally, we implement \verb|duplicate| to duplicate the existing hazard pointer when moving to the next iteration.
-It is crucial to duplicate hazard pointers such that the old HP index has a lower numerical value than the new HP index (e.g., Hp0 to Hp1).
-This allows to avoid a small race window when iterating in the same (ascending) order of indices in \verb|retire|.
+We present the pseudocode of SCOT-augmented \verb|Do_Find| in Figure~\ref{alg:scotlist}.
+We show a simple version (on the left) and a version that unrolls the loop for better performance (on the right).
+We use \verb|protect| and \verb|dup|, discussed in Section~\ref{sec:backgroundhp}.
+It is crucial to use \verb|dup| such that the old HP index has a lower numerical value than the new HP index (e.g., Hp0 to Hp1).
+This allows to avoid a small race window when iterating in the same (ascending) order of indices in HP's \verb|retire|.
+Specifically, when advancing from \verb|next| to \verb|curr|, we copy Hp0 to Hp1, but we cannot do it the opposite way.
+This ordering is critical because duplicating in the reverse direction (Hp1 $\rightarrow$ Hp0) would create a window where Hp0 temporarily points to stale data before being safely updated, potentially leading to unsafe access if a concurrent reclamation occurs.
+By maintaining the ascending order (0$\rightarrow$1, 1$\rightarrow$2, etc.), we ensure that each pointer remains protected throughout the traversal.

+Our version on the \emph{left} introduces simple changes to Harris' original list.
+Specifically, L15 makes sure that the last safe node still points to the first unsafe node while traversing.

+The tricky part is avoiding L13-L14 (copying to Hp3) for \emph{unmarked} nodes, which would add a memory barrier absent in the Harris-Michael approach, potentially increasing the algorithm's cost.
+We resolve this (on the \emph{right}) by unrolling and splitting the loop into two phases: (1) \emph{iterating through the safe zone} and (2) \emph{iterating through the dangerous zone}.
+Phase 1 only duplicates (shifts) \verb|prev| and \verb|curr| hazard pointers from \verb|curr| and \verb|next|, respectively.
+This is similar to the Harris-Michael algorithm.
+Upon leaving Phase 1, \verb|curr| is duplicated (Hp3) in L49.
+In Phase 2, we no longer duplicate \verb|curr| into \verb|prev| (Hp2), which gives us benefit over the Harris-Michael approach in the dangerous zone.